-Ten small buttons, horizontaly arranged, are used to select the different games offered by the inserted cartridge.
-The playing options are activated by the several switches.
-The joystick are detachable and are connected to the system through connectors placed on each side.
+Ten small buttons, are used to select the different games offered by the inserted cartridge.
+The cartridge offering the greatest number of games is 10-ball-speile with 10 games.
+The playing options are activated by the three switches.
+Each option depends on the cartridge inserted, the meaning of switches being explained on each cartridge label.
+The joysticks are detachable and are connected to the system through connectors placed on each side.

-The cartridge released are the classic ones for these systems using cartridges based on General Instrument chips: Ball games, Motorcycle, Car racing, Submarine, Super wipeout and maybe Tank battle and Shooting gallery.
+Cartridges released are the classic ones for these systems using cartridges based on General Instrument chips: Ball games, Motorcycle, Car racing, Submarine, Super wipeout, Tank battle and maybe Shooting gallery.
 These are generic english titles.
 Real titles are in German.

 The shooting games require the use of a light gun.
-It's not clear if the MBO Tele-Cassete 1 can use one, and thus if there is such a cartridge for this system (anyone can confirm this?).
+It's not clear if the Tele-Cassetten-Game can use one, and thus if there is such a cartridge for this system (anyone can confirm this?).